Desolate Oath

 He says nothing and abruptly leaves.
 He doesn't run, merely makes his exist with certainty.

 "Mm."
-I strap it to my back but notice Bex staring at it with uncertainty.
+I strap it to my back but notice Bex, wary, staring at it.
 No. She's staring at me, her tail flicking.

 I turn to the table once more and pick up a robe folded neatly at the center of the table.
 It is unusually warm and feels comforting to the touch.
 Gale.
 He could use some clean robes.
 As I pick it up I see two small stones beneath it.
-"Rath, are these sending stones?"
+"What are these?"

 He nods.
-"Oh yes, we’ve been holding onto them for the occasions they are needed.
+"Sending stones, we’ve been holding onto them for the occasions they are needed.
 We’re lucky to have them."

 "Indeed."
 I place them in my pocket and Rath tenses.
 I can smell his discomfort, but he’ll manage.
 He’s an adaptable man.